VFA-83: 2000s

 CVW-17 was then reassigned to the carrier and made two deployments to the Mediterranean Sea and the Arabian Sea in 2000 and 2002, supporting Operation Enduring Freedom and Operation Iraqi Freedom.
 These operations continued in 2004 during the last deployment of USS John F. Kennedy.

 VFA-83 was then reassigned to Carrier Air Wing Seven and deployed again on USS Dwight D. Eisenhower to the Mediterranean Sea and the Indian Ocean from October 2006 to May 2007.
 As USS Dwight D. Eisenhower was refitted in 2008, the strike fighter squadrons of CVW-7 were assigned to CVW-17 and conducted a work-up period on USS George Washington.
 During that cruise CVW-7's squadrons retained their tail code "AG".

 As of August 2018, the Rampagers have transitioned to the F/A-18 Super Hornet.

 In October 2023, VFA-83 began a combat deployment within Air Wing Three onboard the Dwight D. Eisenhower.
 The deployment focused heavily within the CENTCOM AOR.
 For the majority of the deployment, VFA-83 operated from the Red Sea.

 Constant combat operations occurred during the deployment, with VFA-83 conducting defensive and offensive operations against Houthi-Iranian military units in Yemen.
 VFA-83 was at the forefront of operations against Houthi-Iranian launched drones.

+In late April 2026, VFA-83, as part of CVW 7 onboard the George H. W. Bush entered the CENTCOM AOR.
+VFA-83’s F/A-18Es began combat operations against Iran and undertook naval blockade sorties within Operation Epic Fury.